-Processes of health data curation are often conducted by data service providers within centers of health informatics, health data brokerage, or health statistics, all such centers we aim to include in the ambit of "health data services".
-Examples of health data services include: health data curation centers, medical data services, clinical data integration centers, biostatistics and system medicine institutes, and other data centers who assimilate, manage, and distribute health data for various primary and secondary uses such as research, innovation, quality assurance and improvement, and efficiency monitoring.
-Health data services facilitate the use and reuse of data in different contexts surrounding health care and health research.
-The data span across biomedical domains, including clinical, genomic, and patient generated health data repositories.
-The actors involved in health data services perform many tasks such as data curation, mapping, integration, and publishing.
+Examples of health data service stakeholders include: health data curation centers, medical data services, clinical data integration centers, biostatistics and system medicine institutes, and other data centers who assimilate, manage, and distribute health data for various primary and secondary uses such as research, innovation, quality assurance and improvement, and efficiency monitoring.

+The actors involved in data services perform many tasks such as data curation, mapping, integration, and publishing.
 These interdependent tasks build upon each other to create workflows that transform siloed data into new, curated datasets, requiring the navigation of data interoperability, data quality, and data security.
 Thus, understanding these health services processes is vital to support reproducibility and ensure FAIR data practices.